Should I Include My Low-Paying Job Experience on My CV? Seeking Advice

 Dear Vidhya,

-A good recruiter is not going to look at the type of experience but the quality as well as what you have learnt from it.
-We learn a lot more about professionalism (attire, punctuality, workplace behaviour, etc.) when we join work than just the work itself.
+A good recruiter is not going to look at the type of experience but the quality as well as what you have learned from it.
+We learn a lot more about professionalism (attire, punctuality, workplace behavior, etc.) when we join work than just the work itself.
 As to the salary, again a good recruiter will know that there is a wide discrepancy in salary structures within a city itself, so they would focus on your capabilities rather than your previous salary when determining their offer.

 So, please do include your experience, as all the others have already suggested.
 Good luck.